If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Yes, my lady.” the man replies, promptly exiting the room.
 Kyo rises from the chase trailed by her long scarlet garment.
 She carries the book to a large black oak bookshelf.
 Several other withering tombs adorn the shelf that held the books proper spot.
 “I am glad you didn’t die Shiori.
 I may need you when the final hours approach.
 After all, I believe you are the one to open the gates to the evermore.”

-Several boxes laid about the broken and damaged front of the Spookhouse.
-The majority of the ornate wood split or riddled with bullets.
+Several boxes laid about the broken and damaged front of the Spook House.
+Most of the ornate wood split or riddled with bullets.
 The railing over the upper loft became nothing more than several sharp spikes of various lengths.
 The counter remained a ghost with large chunks removed from its top.
 Shiori unboxes new glasses for the freshly replaced wall rack.
 A knock on the side of his entry alerts him.
 An older man with slicked black hair and glasses makes his way inside the building.
 “Master Kinjo, am I interrupting you?”

 Shiori rolls his eyes shaking his head.
 “You come to do me in too, sir Okabe.”

-“Hardly, though it does appear to have been a fair, challenging scrap.
+“Hardly, though it appears to have been a fair, challenging scrap.
 Shame seeing you do this by yourself where are your employees?”
 The man says taking several steps over the tarnished wood floor.
 He is careful to avoid the broken slats with his stride.

 Shiori sets down a glass with a grumble.
 “Too scared of getting their head blown off I assume.
 Maybe that or the bombs, not sure I did not have a chance to call em up and tell em the war-zone in my bar is over.
 Be warned my royal guard is still here.”
 Shiori looks up at the man as he approaches a stool.